Directory Structure

 - The

-directory contains files generated by the framework, such as logs, cached views, and session files. app
+storagedirectory contains files generated by the framework, such as logs, cached views, and session files. app: User-generated files, like uploaded images.framework: Cached files and Laravel-generated files.

 - The